QCBA: Improving Rule Classifiers Learned from Quantitative Data by Recovering Information Lost by Discretisation: Experiments

-The comparison against other (non-ARC) classification algorithms showed that CBA postprocessed by the proposed tuning steps (denoted as QCBA in the table) does not perform statistically significantly better or worse, but is highly competitive.
-QCBA won on more datasets than C4.5 (J48), and RIPPER, and had the same number of wins and losses as PART.
-The PART algorithm (with metaparameter tuning) was, however, unable to process one of the datasets.
-The only algorithm that -- in a pairwise comparison -- performs better than QCBA is FURIA, which is a rule classifier extending on RIPPER, but generating fuzzy rule models.
-A detailed discussion of the similarities and differences between the proposed approach and FURIA is presented in the following section.
+The comparison against non-ARC classification algorithms is presented in Table~\ref{tbl:relatedlearners}.
+For CORELS only the 11 datasets with binary targets are processed.
+For FURIA, one dataset (``letter'') is omitted due to excessive run time (the algorithm has not finished in several hours).
+The results show that the CBA postprocessed by the proposed tuning steps does not have a statistically significantly better accuracy ($p<0.05$).
+However, QCBA wins on more datasets than C4.5 (J48) and RIPPER and has the same number of wins and losses as PART.
+QCBA outperforms CORELS on all datasets except two; however, it should be noted that CORELS produces extremely small models typically composed of only a few short rules.
+The only algorithm that, in a pairwise comparison, performs better than QCBA is FURIA, which is a rule classifier extending on RIPPER but generating fuzzy rule models.
+A detailed discussion of the similarities and the differences between the proposed approach and FURIA and CORELS is presented in the following section.